singh-man/books/crackingTheCoding/18_advancedTopics.md

 #658.
 17.21	You can handle the remainder of the graph by just repeating this process: find the tallest
 		bar and the second tallest bar, and subtract out the bars in between.
 #659.
 17.4	To find the least significant bit of the missing number, note that you know how many
-		0s and ls to expect.
-For example, if you see three 0s and three ls in the least significant bit, then the missing number's least significant bit must be a 1.
+		0s and 1s to expect.
+For example, if you see three 0s and three 1s in the least significant bit, then the missing number's least significant bit must be a 1.
 Think about it: in any sequence of 0s and ls, you'd get a 0, then a 1, then a 0, then a 1, and so on.
 #660.
 17.9	Rather than checking all values in the list for the next value (by multiplying each by 3,